ceceliacreates/tiptap/CONTRIBUTING.md

 Please read and understand the [contribution guide](https://www.tiptap.dev/overview/contributing/) before creating an issue or pull request.

+## Setup

+To get started:

+`npm install`

+`npm run start`

+## Testing

+This project uses Cypress for testing.
+This fork is configured to use Replay to record tests.

+To run tests:

+`npx cypress run --project tests`

+To record tests with Replay:

+`RECORD_ALL_CONTENT=1 RECORD_REPLAY_METADATA_FILE=$(mktemp) npx cypress run --browser "Replay Firefox" --project tests`

+See the [Replay Recording Automated Tests Guide](https://docs.replay.io/docs/recording-automated-tests-5bf7d91b65cd46deab1867b07bd12bdf) for more information on recording and viewing replays.

 ## Etiquette

 This project is open source, and as such, the maintainers give their free time to build and maintain the source code